Shock Wave Interactions and the Riemann-flat Condition: The Geometry behind Metric Smoothing and the Existence of Locally Inertial Frames in General Relativity: Motivation and Background

 The atlas of $C^{1,1}$ coordinate transformations was introduced in \cite{SmollerTemple} as the natural atlas for shock wave metrics with $C^{0,1}$ regularity in GR, because $C^{1,1}$ coordinate transformations preserve the Lipschitz continuity of the metric, and map bounded discontinuous curvature tensors to bounded discontinuous curvature tensors.
-For perfect fluids, shock waves are weak solutions of the Einstein-Euler equations, $G=\kappa T$ coupled with $Div\: T=0$, where $G$ is the Einstein tensor, $T$ is the energy-momentum tensor for a perfect fluid, and $\kappa$ is the coupling constant, c.f. \cite{Choquet,Weinberg}.
+For perfect fluids, shock waves are weak solutions of the Einstein-Euler equations, $G=\kappa T$ coupled with $Div\: T=0$, where $G$ is the Einstein curvature tensor, $T$ is the energy-momentum tensor for a perfect fluid, and $\kappa$ is the coupling constant, c.f. \cite{Choquet,Weinberg}.
 At shock waves, $T$ is discontinuous and contains no delta function sources, the latter distinguishing shock waves from surface layers.
 The Einstein equations then imply that the curvature tensor $G$ must also be free of delta function sources at shock waves, \cite{Israel}.
 Since $G$ contains second derivatives of the gravitational metric $g$, it follows that all delta function sources in the second derivatives of $g$ must cancel out to make $G$ bounded and discontinuous at the shocks.
-The results in \cite{SmollerTemple} prove that this cancellation of delta function sources is a covariant property within the $C^{1,1}$ atlas, and is imposed by requiring that the gravitational metric satisfy $G=\kappa T$, in the weak sense, as $L^{\infty}$ functions, c.f.
-Theorem \ref{thm_weak-covariance}.
-To rule out delta function sources in $G$, it is sufficient to assume the Riemann curvature tensor is bounded in $L^{\infty}$.
-In this paper we address the question of regularity singularities at the more general level of $L^\infty$ symmetric connections with $L^{\infty}$ bounded Riemann curvature tensors on $n$-dimensional manifolds.
-We consider the general problem of when the components of such connections can be raised from $L^{\infty}$ to $C{0,1}$ within the $C^{1,1}$ atlas.
-This is a general covariant framework in which to address regularity singularities in GR, including the case of connections of bounded variation and metric connections, and by Corollary \ref{CorDelta} below, there is no loss of generality in assuming the entire Riemann curvature tensor, not just the Einstein tensor $G$, is bounded in $L^{\infty}$.
-For metric connections the problem is equivalent to raising the metric regularity from $C^{0,1}$ to $C^{1,1}$ within the $C^{1,1}$ atlas, because for metrics, $\Gamma^k_{ij}$ are given by the Christoffel symbols which are homogeneous in first order derivatives of the metric.
-The authors' work in \cite{ReintjesTemple2} indicated that the problem of the existence of locally inertial frames might be independent from the problem of the essential $C^{0,1}$ regularity of the connection.
-To make this distinction precise, we defined in \cite{ReintjesTemple2} a {\it regularity singularity} to be a point $p$ where the connection is essentially less smooth than $C^{0,1}$ in the sense that there does not exist a $C^{1,1}$ coordinate transformation in a neighborhood of $p$ that smooths the connection to $C^{0,1}$ in that neighborhood.
-Independently, we say the $L^\infty$ connection is {\it locally inertial} at $p$, if there exists a coordinate system within the $C^{1,1}$ atlas in which the connection vanishes at $p$, and is Lipschitz continuous just at $p$.
-Thus, locally inertial coordinates could exist at $p$ even though the essential smoothness of the metric is less than $C^{0,1}$.
-Based on this, we say a regularity singularity at a point $p$ is {\it weak} if there exists a locally inertial coordinate system at $p$, and {\it strong} if the connection does not admit locally inertial coordinates at $p$.
-For example, at a weak regularity singularity in GR, locally inertial coordinates would exist at $p$, but the metric smoothness remains below $C^{1,1}$, too low for many desirable properties to hold, (e.g. the Penrose-Hawking-Ellis Singularity theorems \cite{HawkingEllis}).\footnote{See \cite{Anderson,ChenLeFloch,Klainermann} for results on lower regularity solutions of the vacuum Einstein equations, a setting that rules out shock-waves.}
+The results in \cite{SmollerTemple} prove that this cancellation of delta function sources is a covariant property within the $C^{1,1}$ atlas.
+To rule out delta function sources in $G$, it is sufficient to assume the Riemann curvature tensor is bounded in $L^{\infty}$.\footnote{Note that there is no loss of generality in assuming the entire Riemann curvature tensor, not just the Einstein tensor $G$, is bounded in $L^{\infty}$, because the existence of delta function sources in the curvature tensor automatically prevents Lipschitz regularity of the connection.}